 belongs to us –

-This term “real knowledge” is the same as what Peter spoke regarding
+This term “real knowledge” is the same as Peter's

-from God; He is the sole-owner of Truth, and man has no truth apart from God.
+from God; He is the sole-owner of it, and man has no truth apart from God.

-is some knowledge of God that is not true but mere religious pontifications
+is some knowledge about God that is not true but mere religious pontifications

-and the precepts of men.
+and precepts of men.
 The knowledge of God that is true comes from the

-Spirit of God, who imparts His truth in us, which becomes the most
+Spirit, who imparts His truth in us, which becomes our most

-valuable possession in His children.
-It may not seem as valuable as some
+valuable possession.
+It may not seem as valuable as some worldly knowledge, but it will outlast all other forms,

 which are all inherently temporary and will all become obsolete, but God’s

-Truth will remain true forever, and this defines its value: its ability to
+Truth will remain forever, and this what holds its value: its ability to

-lead His people to eternal life in Jesus Christ our Lord.
-We come to know
+lead people to eternal life in Jesus Christ our Lord.
+Paul said we discern

-speaks in our hearts with a small, still voice, and when we train our ear to
+speaks in our heart, and when we train our ear to

 hear Him, we discern His truth.